igorbragaia/algorithms/README.md

 The "P" is not something you have a choice of trading off.
 Network partitions occur -- live with it.
 Hence, you can pick between AP and CP systems.
 Cassandra is an AP system.
 HBase is CP.
 Many traditional RDBMS systems, though they might have been CP at some point, have adopted eventual consistency to keep up with the times -- e.g. Oracle Golden Gate!

 ### SQL Storage Scalability

+#### Master Slave approach
+Master databases receive and store data from applications.
+Slave databases get copies of that data from the masters.
+Slaves are therefore read-only from the application's point of view while masters are read-write.

+Writes to a database are more "expensive" than reads.
+Checking for data integrity and writing updates to physical disks, for example, consume system resources.
+Most web applications require a much higher ratio of reads to writes.
+For example a person may write an article once and then it’s read thousands of times.
+So setting up master-slave replication in the right scenario lets an application distribute its queries efficiently.
+While one database is busy storing information the others can be busy serving it without impacting each other.
+Most often each master and slave database are run on separate servers or virtual environments.
+Each is then tailored and optimized for their needs.

+Master database servers may be optimized for writing to permanent storage.
+Slave database servers may have more RAM for query caching.
+Tuning the environments and database settings makes each more optimized for reading or writing, improving the overall efficiency of the application.

 * Replication Master-Slave